Reinforcement Learning with Lookahead Information: Planning and Learning with One-Step Reward Lookahead

 \section{Planning and Learning with One-Step Reward Lookahead}

 In this section, we analyze RL settings with one-step reward lookahead, in which immediate rewards are observed before choosing an action.
 One well-known example of this situation is the prophet problem \citep{correa2019recent}, where an agent sequentially observes values from known distributions.
 Upon observing a value, the agent decides whether to take it as a reward and stop the interaction, or discard it and continue to observe more values.
 This problem has numerous applications and extensions concerning auctions and posted-price mechanisms \citep{correa2017posted}.
 As shown in \citep{merlis2024value}, it is critical to observe the distribution values before taking a decision; otherwise, the agent's revenue can decrease by a factor of $H$.

-To further illustrate this, consider a simple 2-state prophet-like example, depicted in \Cref{figure:prophet}.
-Starting at $s_i$, agents can either stay there by playing $a_1$, earning no reward, or play any other action and move to the absorbing $s_f$, obtaining a Bernoulli reward $Ber\br*{\nicefrac{1}{(A-1)H}}$.
-Actions in the terminal state $s_f$ yield no reward.
-Without observing the rewards, agents will arbitrarily move from $s_i$ to $s_f$, obtaining a reward $\nicefrac{1}{(A-1)H}$ in expectation.
-On the other hand, when agents observe the rewards before acting, they should move from $s_i$ to $s_f$ only if a reward was realized for some action (and otherwise, stay in $s_i$ by playing $a_1$).
-Such agents will have $(A-1)H$ opportunities to observe a unit reward across all timesteps and actions, collecting in expectation $\br*{1-\nicefrac{1}{(A-1)H}}^{(A-1)H}\ge1-\nicefrac{1}{e}$.
-In other words, just by observing the rewards before acting, the agent's value multiplicatively increases by almost $AH$.
+Notably, the example presented in \Cref{figure:prophet} is a small variant of the prophet problem, where the agent can either take one of $A-1$ values and finish the interaction or discard them and continue playing by staying at $s_i$; we showed that for this example, the lookahead information increases the value by a factor of $V^{R,*}/V^{no}\approx AH$.

 The most natural way to tackle this setting is to extend (augment) the state space to contain the observed rewards; this way, we transition from a state and reward observations to a new state with new reward observations and return to the vanilla MDP formulation.
-However, this comes at a great cost -- even for Bernoulli rewards, there are $2^A$ possible reward combinations at any given state, so the state space increases exponentially.
+However, this comes at a great cost.
+Even for Bernoulli rewards, there are $2^A$ possible reward combinations at any given state, and the augmentation increases the state space by this factor -- leading to an exponentially-large state space.
 Even worse, for continuous rewards, the augmented state space becomes continuous, and any performance guarantees that depend on the size of the state space immediately become vacuous.
 Hence, algorithms that na\"ively use this reduction are expected to be both computationally and statistically intractable.
+We refer to \Cref{appendix: extended MDP rewards} for further details on one such augmentation.

 We take a different approach and derive Bellman equations for this setting in the \emph{original state space}. \begin{restatable}{proposition-rst}{rewardDP} The optimal value of one-step reward lookahead agents satisfies